-- 7.3.1 Information requests are motive blind, meaning that the requestor should not be challenged as to the reason for why the information is being asked.
-The only relevant factors are whether we hold information and whether circumstances exist why the information may not be disclosed (i.e. a statutory exemption is engaged). - 7.3.2 The school is only obliged to comply with a request if an applicant makes a request in writing (although request for environmental information under EIR can be made verbally) and provides the following: - a) A description of the information so that it can be located.
-If there is any doubt about what information is being requested the applicant should be asked to clarify their request as soon as possible.
-School Business Manager should not presume or anticipate what the applicant is requesting. - b) A means by which a response can be communicated to the requestor such as a postal or email address. - c) The applicant's name.
+- 10.1.1 Information requests are motive blind, meaning that the requestor should not be challenged as to the reason for why the information is being asked.
+The only relevant factors are whether we hold information and whether circumstances exist why the information may not be disclosed (i.e. a statutory exemption is engaged). - 10.1.2 The school is only obliged to comply with a request if an applicant makes a request in writing (requests for environmental information under EIR can be made verbally) and provides the following: - a) The requester's name.
 If the applicant only provides the name of an organisation this is also acceptable.
 There are occasions where applicants may use fictitious or assumed names.
-If it is suspected that this is the case officers should use their discretion.
+If it is suspected that this is the case, schools should use their discretion.
 The real name of an applicant is only usually relevant if for instance personal information is being sought and the identity of the requestor is necessary to ascertain whether they are the data subject or a third party.
 The true identity of an individual is also necessary if the applicant is using a pseudonym to either circumvent the appropriate limit or because the applicant has previously been issued with a vexatious refusal notice.
-If in doubt legal advice should be sought.
+If in doubt legal advice should be sought. - b) A description of the information so that it can be located.
+If there is any doubt about what information is being requested, then the applicant should be asked to provide clarification about their request as soon as possible.
+The School Business c) A means by which a response can be communicated to the requestor such as a postal or email address.